BlueJay987/PyMania/README.md

 ---

 ## How to Play
-there are 2 ways!
+**(make sure you have the required libraries installed, found in requirements.txt)** there are 2 ways!

 ### 1
 run mapselector.py
 find your desired map in the maps/ directory, and choose your selected .osu file
-also choose the audio file (this is planned to be removed, be patient :D)
 click the run button!

 ### 2